jgsogo/coursera-getting-and-cleaning-data/CodeBook.md

 where each column correspond to one of the features selected from the original dataset and each row is an observation for a volunteer for an activity.
-The values are the average of each variable for each activity and each subject so the pair `(volunteerID, activity)` is unique.
+The values are the average of each variable for each activity and each subject so the pair `(volunteerID, activity)` is unique in the resulting dataset.

 ## Data processing